iliessens/TSL-NDI-tally/README.md

 ## FAQ
 * *Why do not use the TSL labels for mapping to the NDI source names?*
 As the TSL protocol is limited to 16 characters, this might often be not enough to fully specify the NDI name.
 Additionally, specifying the mapping separate provides more flexibility.

+## License
+The code is distributed under the MIT license.

+The NDI headers are distributed under the same license by Newtek.
+Check the license header in the include files for more information.